nhernandezdlm/nhdlm_cml_demo/README.md

-# PART 1 CML WORKSHOP: Loan Eligibility with scikit-learn
+# PART 1 CML Workshop
+# Loan Eligibility with scikit-learn
 This repository accompanies the [Visual Model Interpretability] for Loans Eligibility and contains the code needed to build all project artifacts on CML.

 ![table_1](images/table_1.png)